Brandon-Wass/UPS_Hat_Display/README.md

 ## Troubleshooting

 - Display flickering:
-  - Modify the `REFRESH_RATE` in the `X728_Client.py` script, but be careful as this has already been tuned to provide the smoothest operation between Pi and the display, or
+  - Modify the `REFRESH_RATE` in the `X728_Client.py` script, but be careful as this has already been tuned to provide the smoothest operation between Pi and the display
   - Use a stronger Raspberry Pi
     - Works great with no flicker on 4B model without adjusting `REFRESH_RATE`
     - Older models may produce slightly to moderately noticable flickering on the display due to their limited CPU performance